Placer SPCA

 - People willing to temporarily open their homes and hearts to animals in need

-- Monetary Donations to help provide life-saving medical treatment to animals in need through our "Guardian Angel" program
+- Monetary donations to help provide life-saving medical treatment to animals in need through our "Guardian Angel" program

 - Donations of blankets, towels, treats and more to help animals in our care